Bile Acid Synthesis, Metabolism, and Biological Functions

 A small percentage of the bile salts are not reabsorbed and undergo deconjugation by intestinal microbiota before either being absorbed or converted into secondary bile acids.

-The absorbed primary and secondary bile acids, as well as other bile salts, are transported back to the liver where most, but not all, are actively transported into hepatocytes by sodium (Na+)-taurocholate co-transporting polypeptide (NTCP) and organic anion transporters (OATP; such as OAT1B2) that mediate the uptake of bile salts and bile acids, respectively.
-The NTCP transporter is encoded by the SLC10A1 gene.
+The absorbed primary and secondary bile acids, as well as other bile salts, are transported from the portal circulation back to the liver where most, but not all, are actively transported into hepatocytes by sodium (Na+)-taurocholate co-transporting polypeptide (NTCP) and organic anion transporters (OATP) that mediate the uptake of bile salts (conjugated) and bile acids (unconjugated), respectively.

 Once in the liver the bile acids are re-conjugated and then re-secreted together with newly synthesized bile acids.
 This overall process constitutes one cycle of what is called the enterohepatic circulation.
 When LCA is returned to the liver it undergoes a sulfation reaction and is subsequently excreted in the feces.